 Pretty much everyone should care about increased VC investment in semiconductors.
 At a high level, more VC deals equal more money, which in turn equal more new kinds of innovative chips.
 Innovations in chips power innovations in computing capabilities—and we all want and need the things that those innovations drive.
 Think of VC investments in semiconductors as a garden: They are planting more seeds and fertilising them better.
 It will be fascinating to see what grows!

 “Digital transformation is built on silicon and broadens the drivers for semiconductor innovation.
 Demand for semiconductors is no longer about one or two killer applications, but rather an expansive, structural shift in the economy toward digitisation and automation.”

 —Gary Dickerson, president and CEO, Applied Materials, Q3 2021 earnings call, August 19, 2021.13

-Bringing organizations together through mergers and acquisitions, or creating new entities through separations and divestitures, are among the most complex business activities an organization will ever undertake.
+Bringing organisations together through mergers and acquisitions, or creating new entities through separations and divestitures, are among the most complex business activities an organisation will ever undertake.
 An end-to-end approach will help deliver value throughout the journey and beyond.